fightfly/FightFly/README.md

-- 👋 Hi, I’m @FightFly
+- 👋 Hi, I’m @fightfly

-- 👀 I’m interested in making, robotics, tinkering, coding, AI...you know fun stuff.
-Most of my skills have been learned from doing... and I do a lot of odd things.
-- 🌱 I’m currently learning C++, Python, and Julia.
-But would like to learn other languages.
-- 💞️ I’m looking to collaborate on -- to soon in the journey to be a good collaborator.
-- 📫 How to reach me?
-I might add this later.
+- Thanks for taking the time to read my "about" section.
+- I am somewhere between newbie and not newbie.
+While I'm in the initial stages of this path, I bring a dedicated mindset and a strong foundation.
+Open to insights, mentorship, and collaboration as I expand my technical expertise.
+Committed to continuous learning and development in the tech space.
+-
 <!---
 FightFly/FightFly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.